pysys-test/sample-getting-started/README.md

 with your own project.

-PySys sample projects are not shipped with the same license as PySys itself; instead the samples are released into the public domain (as described in the LICENSE file) to simplify copying and freely reusing in your own projects.
+PySys sample projects are not shipped with the same license as PySys itself; instead the samples are released into the public domain (as described in the LICENSE file) to simplify copying and freely reusing in your own projects, whatever license they may use.

 # Running the tests